2023 Best Music Schools in Iowa

 Top Iowa Schools in Music

-Our analysis found Luther College to be the best school for music students who want to pursue a degree in Iowa.
+Our 2023 rankings named Luther College the best school in Iowa for music students.
 Luther is a small private not-for-profit school located in the town of Decorah.

 After completing their degree, music graduates from Luther carry an average student debtload of $27,000.